mattbodholdt/OCSPAlpine/README.md

 # OCSPAlpine
-Alpine container with SSL to run OCSP Responder
+Alpine container with OpenSSL to run OCSP Responder

 Place required files in /var/containerdata/ocsp on the Docker host: